Have a closer look at our suppliers in Portugal.

 - Reduces energy and water consumption

-- It’s a challenge to make sure that all quality standards are intact
+- It’s a challenge to make sure that all quality standard are intact

 Recycled Polyester (synthetic fiber)